docspell/rpi-scripts/README.md

 - PostgreSQL is installed
 - Apache SOLR is installed
-- Docspell is started with a default config suitable for "in-house" setups – when exposing to the internet *some more steps should be taken!*
+- Docspell is started with a default config suitable for "in-house" setups (i.e. *not* exposed to the internet)

 ## Hardware

 I'm using here the following (about 250€, summer 2020):

-- Raspberry Pi Model 4, 8GB RAM (it is highly recommended to use the 8G model, the 4G model should work, too though)
+- Raspberry Pi Model 4, 8GB RAM (the 4G model should work, too, but the 8G model is recommended)
-- Some flash card
+- Some flash card, using a 64G here, but a 8G one would be enough
-- external 500GB USB SSD hard disk
+- external 500GB USB SSD hard disk: this stores the postgres data, solr, backups and incoming files
 - case + power supply

 ## Prepare the USB disk

 The disk should be formatted already and a disk label should be set so that it can be referenced no matter which usb port it is plugged in.
+This is done by the following script.
 On your computer, run this:

 ``` shell
 ./scripts/prepare-disk.sh /dev/<usb-disk>